fishttp/awesome-bluesky/readme.md

 [Bluesky](https://github.com/bluesky-social/) is an open-source microblogging platform powered by the [AT Protocol](https://atproto.com/).
 This protocol enables the creation of powerful third party tools, enlisted here for easy reference.
 They are currently listed alphabetically by title; categories can come later as more tools emerge.

+Are you a programmer?
+Check out [Awesome ATProto](https://github.com/beeman/awesome-atproto) which has some overlap with this list but many more resources for libraries, bots, and the like.
+This list is intended for end user facing software and tools.

 Always use an app password, never your main password!

 ## Bluesky Tools